beyondStyx/teleparty-assignment2/README.md

 [Task 1 \- Video Player Demo](https://drive.google.com/file/d/1eVABb4KscEfUkCtLLCxiibmmXZAPrS73/view?usp=sharing)

+### **Note**
-Note: This video was recorded on an emulator due to DRM playback restrictions on physical device screen recorders.
+* This video was recorded on an emulator due to DRM playback restrictions on physical device screen recorders.
 Slight lag is from the emulator — the app runs smoothly on real devices.
 ---

 ## **Task 2: Metadata Fetcher Using Non-Public API**